djdallmann/GamingPCSetup/PERIPHERALS/README.md

-This section contains guidance and recommendation on selecting peripherals.
+This section contains guidance and recommendation when selecting peripherals.

 [Mice](MICE/README.md)
 - Size and shape, which is best for you and considerations when upgrading